-In January 2022, the Company also entered into an agreement guaranteed by certain accounts receivable and inventory in Finland ("Finland Credit Agreement").
-As of December 31, 2022, we had \$1.5 million of letters of credit outstanding against the Finland Credit Agreement.
-The Finland Credit Agreement expired on January 31, 2023 and has been renewed by the Company through January 31, 2024.
+In January 2022, the Company entered into an agreement guaranteed by certain accounts receivable and inventory in Finland ("Finland Credit Agreement").
+As of December 31, 2023, we had \$1.5 million of letters of credit outstanding against the Finland Credit Agreement.
+The Finland Credit Agreement has been renewed by the Company through January 31, 2025.